learn-co-students/map-readme-python-data-science-intro-000/README.md

 So notice that unlike what we saw in filtering for elements, there is no `if` statement in this `for` loop.
-Instead, the number of element in our output list is the same as the number of elements in our input list.
-However, each one of those elements have been altered.
+Instead, the number of elements in our output list is the same as the number of elements in our input list.
+However, each one of those elements has been altered.

 ### Finding what's common